How occupation ratings work

-• to change your existing insurance cover, or
+• changes to your existing insurance cover, or

-• to transfer any existing insurance cover into UniSuper.
+• transfers to any existing insurance cover into UniSuper.

 Our occupation ratings